tommyfpedersen/verus-login-server/README.md

    - Login servers Identity,
    - Private Key,
    - Change JWT secret (Use at least 32 random characters)
-   - Changes your servers endpoint.
+   - Change your servers endpoint.

 2. Make sure you do not upload your Private key to Github.